 SCHOLARSHIPS AND AID

-Each year over 85% of Champlain College students receive more than $25 million in both need- and merit-based Champlain scholarships.
-Champlain’s merit-based scholarships are awarded automatically upon a student’s admission.
-To be eligible for need-based scholarships from the College, federal and state grants, loans and on-campus jobs, student’s need to complete the Free Application for Federal Student Aid (FAFSA) at FAFSA.gov.
-For more information on scholarships and how to apply for aid, visit champlain.edu/finaid.
+Each year, more than 95% of our students receive more than $36 million in both need and merit-based Champlain scholarships.
+Our merit-based scholarships are offered automatically upon students’ admission to Champlain.
+To be eligible for need-based scholarships, federal and state grants, loans, and on-campus jobs, students need to complete the Free Application for Federal Student Aid (FAFSA) at FAFSA.gov.